 In June 2023, B.A.
-Blackwell and Associates Ltd. was retained by the Regional District of Central Kootenay (RDCK) to assist Electoral Area E (EA-E) in developing a new Community Wildfire Resiliency Plan (CWRP).
-A CWRP is both a localized risk assessment and an action plan to improve wildfire resiliency within EA-E's Wildland-Urban Interface (WUI).
-This Plan replaces the previous Community Wildfire Protection Plan (CWPP) completed for EA-E in 2016, accounting for changes that have occurred in the last seven years and taking advantage of the newest community wildfire planning framework in BC.
+Blackwell and Associates Ltd. was retained by the Regional District of Central Kootenay (RDCK) to assist Electoral Area F (EA-F) in developing a new Community Wildfire Resiliency Plan (CWRP).
+A CWRP is both a localized risk assessment and an action plan to improve wildfire resiliency within EA-F's Wildland-Urban Interface (WUI).
+This plan replaces the previous Community Wildfire Protection Plan (CWPP) completed for EA-F in 2016, accounting for changes that have occurred in the last seven years and taking advantage of the newest community wildfire planning framework in BC.
 The CWRP is founded on the application of the [seven FireSmartTM disciplines](#) (Education, Legislation and Planning, Development Considerations, Interagency Cooperation, Cross-training, Emergency Planning, and Vegetation Management).

-EA-E has made full or partial progress with 11 of 36 of the 2015 CWPP recommendations.
+EA-F has made full or partial progress with 12 of 37 of the 2016 CWPP recommendations.
 The recommendations addressed primarily related to delivering public FireSmart and wildfire education and prescribing and implementing proposed treatment units.
-As the Electoral Area's communities (and associated WUI) are spread out over a significant distance along the northern and western shores of the West Arm of Kootenay Lake, community wildfire resiliency is strongly tied to the actions of the communities and their residents, the Provincial government, and the relevant stakeholders managing the timber harvest land base.
-Communities and their respective servicing fire departments adjacent to the City of Nelson should look to join meetings of the Nelson Community FireSmart Resiliency Committee; eastern electoral area communities should get Local Government support to establish their own Committees, especially as they self-organize for FireSmart Initiatives.
-Community and Local Government led interagency cooperation will be essential to implementing this plan and achieving effective wildfire risk reduction throughout EA-E.
+As the Electoral Area's communities (and associated WUI) are spread out over a significant distance along the northern shores of northern Kootenay Lake and Kootenay River, community wildfire resiliency is strongly tied to the actions of the communities and their residents, the Provincial government, and the relevant stakeholders managing the timber harvest land base.
+Having Local Government and local volunteer fire department Fire Chiefs participating in a local and or regional Community FireSmart Resiliency Committee will be essential to implementing this plan and achieving effective wildfire risk reduction throughout EA-F.

-EA-E's WUI communities are all in a provincially defined Wildland Urban Interface polygon that has a Risk Class of "1", which reflects the highest wildfire risk rating.
+EA-F's WUI communities are all in a provincially defined Wildland Urban Interface polygon that has a Risk Class of "1", which reflects the highest wildfire risk rating.
 The Provincial Strategic Threat Analysis assigns a "High" or "Extreme" threat rating to much of the surrounding area.
 Fieldwork for this CWRP allowed for verified and updated fuel types and wildfire threat assessments to be combined with an office-based analysis to provide a local wildfire risk assessment for the communities.
-The local analysis determined that, for the assessable area, 41% of EA-E's WUI is classified as a High or Extreme fire behavior threat - mostly located on the middle and upper slopes on the north side of Kootenay Lake, largely reflecting steeper slopes on southerly aspects with conifer-dominated fuel types.
-The analysis cannot be performed on private land, which covers approximately 45% of EA-E's WUI.
+The local analysis determined that, for the assessable area, 62% of EA-F's WUI is classified as a high or extreme fire behavior threat, which largely reflects it being dominated by steeper middle and upper slopes on southerly aspects with conifer-dominated fuel types.
+The analysis cannot be performed on private land, which covers approximately 42% of EA-F's WUI.
 This highlights the need to implement risk mitigation programs on private land if community resilience is to be achieved.
 Conditions on private land can often result in the fire hazard being much higher than in the forest adjacent if there is low compliance with FireSmart principles - which is an issue that was frequently observed through field work.
 It is important to recognize that in WUI fires, wildland fuels (trees, shrubs, branches, etc.) are not the only fuel available to the fire - houses and their exterior construction materials and landscaping vegetation, cars, barbecue propane tanks, and more (anything that is flammable or combustible) is available fuel.